Mentors

 I served as CMS Track Reconstruction convener in 2013-2014.

-Kyle Chard is a Research Assistant Professor in the Department of Computer Science at the University of Chicago and Argonne National Laboratory.
+Kyle Chard is a Research Associate Professor in the Department of Computer Science at the University of Chicago and Argonne National Laboratory.
 He has been Program Director of the Data & Computing Summer Lab since its first iteration under CDAC in 2019, and previously oversaw the Summer Internship Program ran by the former Computation Institute.

 He received his Ph.D. in Computer Science from Victoria University of Wellington in 2011.
 He co-leads the Globus Labs research group which focuses on a broad range of research problems in data-intensive computing and research data management.
 He currently leads projects related to parallel programming in Python, scientific reproducibility, and elastic and cost-aware use of cloud infrastructure.